Who is considered homeless?

 - In a car, park, public place, bus or train station, or abandoned building

-- Doubled up with relatives or friends due to loss of housing or economic hardship
+- Doubled up with relatives or friends due to loss of housing, economic hardship, or a similar reason

 - In the above conditions and is a migratory child or youth